Akash8292/Environment_Sound_Detection/README.md

 ## Abstract

-This repository proposes a Convolutional Neural Network (CNN) based model which recognises sound of 50 different categories including nature sound, human non speech sound, urban sound, etc. with **70% accuracy**.
-The model reads processed spectrum of wav file and predicts the label.
-The wav file is processed and converted into spectrum of size (11,220) and model classifies each spectrum according to label.
+This repository presents a Convolutional Neural Network (CNN) model that can identify sounds from 50 different categories such as nature sounds, human non-speech sounds, urban sounds, etc. with an accuracy of **70%**.
+The model analyzes the processed spectrum of a wav file to predict its category.
+The wav file is processed and transformed into a spectrum of size (11,220), and the model assigns a label to each spectrum.

-This repository contains 8 files.
-The `implementation.ipynb` is the implementation code of the model, the `custom.ipynb` is to load the model and run it on custom wav file, the `wav2spectrogram.ipynb` reads the wav file and convert into spectrogram, the `wav2spectrum.ipynb` reads the wav and converts it into processed spectrum, the `requirments.txt` is the txt file containing requirments to run the model, the `categories.csv` contains categories of classification and the `instructions.txt` contains instructions to better understand this repository.
+This repository includes 8 files.
+The `implementation.ipynb` file contains the model's implementation code, the `custom.ipynb` file is used to load the model and run it on custom wav files, the `wav2spectrogram.ipynb` file reads a wav file and converts it into a spectrogram, the `wav2spectrum.ipynb` file reads a wav file and processes it into a spectrum, the `requirements.txt` file lists the requirements needed to run the model, the `categories.csv` file contains the classification categories, and the `instructions.txt` file offers guidance for a better understanding of this repository.

 ## Detailed